-Back in the days of Galileo & Co. - in a world where the Heliocentric model was fresh out of the crib, and European exploration of the world was in its infancy, the new ideas about our world cosmology put forth by the likes of Copernicus and Galileo made a lot of sense.
+Back in the days of Galileo & Co - in a world where the Heliocentric model was fresh out of the crib, and European exploration of the world was in its infancy - the world would've been ripe for such new ideas concerning the nature of the Earth.

 Now it's my conjecture that it was only at this point in history that the idea that we live on a globe gained a lot of ground.